 A strategic plan provides overall direction for accomplishing a goal or set of goals over a period of several years.
 It is used to help a coalition focus its resources and energy, to ensure that members of the coalition are working toward the same goals, and to assess and adjust the coalition's direction in response to a changing environment.

-Strategic Plan Example (PDF, 60 KB) A step-by-step explanation of what should be included in a strategic plan with examples to illustrate each step.
+Strategic Plan Example (PDF, 60 KB): A step-by-step explanation of what should be included in a strategic plan, with examples to illustrate each step.

 The Wisconsin WIC Program, the Wisconsin Nutrition and Physical Activity Program, and the Association of State and Territorial Public Health Nutrition Directors have developed a series of five training programs that cover the content in Moving to the Future: Nutrition and Physical Activity Program Planning.
 This five-session training series has been developed for use by state and local public health professionals in Wisconsin.
-The Moving to the Future resource is copyrighted, so if you are not part of the Wisconsin public health system please refer to the copyright policy.
+The Moving to the Future resource is copyrighted, so if you are not part of the Wisconsin public health system please refer to Moving to the Future's copyright policy.

 Strategic Planning Resources

-- Social Marketing can be thought of as a mindset used in planning and partnership development, or a structured and strategic planning process.
+- Social marketing can be thought of as a mindset used in planning and partnership development, or a structured and strategic planning process.
 It can be used to influence the behavior of individuals or the behavior of policymakers and influential persons for policy and environmental changes.

 - The University of Wisconsin Extension has many resources to assist communities with planning.
 Contact your local Extension office.